 The most important festival for Thai-Chinese communities, Lunar New Year or Chinese New Year in Thailand also draws a huge crowd of foreign visitors.
-With its festive atmosphere, tasty food, vibrant cultural performances and the happiness of Thai-Chinese families, Lunar New Year in Thailand is the way to experience the local Chinese culture at its liveliest.
+With its festive atmosphere, tasty food, vibrant cultural performances and the happiness of Thai-Chinese families, Lunar New Year in Thailand is on of the best ways to experience the local Chinese culture at its liveliest.

-Chinese New Year means the beginning of the new Chinese zodiac year and Chinese New Year 2018 in Thailand is the year of the dog.
+Chinese New Year means the beginning of the new Chinese zodiac year and Chinese New Year 2019 in Thailand is the year of the pig.
 Please note that the date changes every year depending on the Chinese lunar calendar.
 It always falls on January or February, however, and Lunar New Year 2018 is celebrated in February.

 5 Best Places to Visit during Chinese New Year in Thailand

 Lunar New Year in Thailand is, like in other Chinese communities around the world, a family reunion time.
 That means some activities are privately done among relatives, such as worshiping the Chinese deities and ancestral spirits and giving red ang bao envelope filled with money and mandarin oranges for luck.

 Luckily, a lot of Lunar New Year celebrations are meant to be public spectacles.
 Visit the following Thai-Chinese communities and be awed by the extravaganza of Chinese New Year in Thailand.